akdimitri/Advanced-Electronic-Devices/README.md

 # Advanced-Electronic-Devices
 This Repository includes the group coursework files and reports of the subject Advanced Electronic Devices.
+The software used for these projects was Synopsis Sentaurus TCAD.

 Authors: